Letters from Tokyo #1: Why I Came to Japan

 A quiet street near my home - a far cry from London, yet somehow exactly where I’m meant to be.

 I never planned to live in Japan.
-In fact, the idea barely crossed my mind beyond the films and books that coloured my teens with distant images of neon streets and quiet temples.
+In fact, the country rarely crossed my mind beyond films, books and photographs of neon streets and quiet temples.

-London was home, music was my entire world, and my future felt mapped out in rehearsals, concert halls, and late-night practice rooms.
+Music was my entire world.
+My future felt mapped out in rehearsals, concert halls, and late-night practice rooms.
 But life has a way of nudging you sideways.

 I first came to Japan in 2003 — not in search of reinvention, but simply because the chance appeared.
 A temporary opportunity.